Alta Johnson of Akron, IA Sews Dresses

 cindy lamb sterling on facebook

 It only takes YOU to start something in your area.
 This is one of my absolute favorites!
-Jean has really gotten the ball going in her area.
+Jean has really gotten the ball going in the Saginaw, Michigan area.
+Her group has sewn close to 6000 pieces for the children.
+They come to us perfectly sized and separated.
+Each one is beautiful.
 Thank you, Jean!!!

 Sewing volunteers, from left, Nancy Hundley, Dot Schlosser and Nancy Dollahon, hold samples for their work for Little Dresses for Africa at Steve’s Sewing, Vacuum and Quilting, King of Prussia, Sunday, June 16, 2013.
 With them are Steve’s employees Christine Fackler, second from right, and Barb Jones Submitted Photo.